No products in the cart.

 doctor and stroke patient hugging

 Anger after stroke can occur for many reasons.
-Some stem from the biological impact of the stroke while others stem from unwanted lifestyle changes, such as losing a job due to stroke-related disabilities.
+Changes in emotional regulation after stroke may occur due to altered brain chemistry or as a result of damage to specific areas of the brain.
+Anger may also result from unwanted lifestyle changes, such as losing a job due to stroke-related impairments.

-It’s important to address anger issues after stroke because it can cause distress for both survivors and their loved ones.
-In this article, you will learn the different causes of anger after stroke and what you can do to cope.
+It is important to address concerns regarding anger after stroke because it can cause distress for both survivors and their loved ones.
+This article will identify potential causes of anger after stroke and outline recommended treatment and management strategies.
+Use the links below to jump directly to any section:

 Causes of Anger After Stroke

-• Cognitive impairments.
-Sometimes a stroke causes changes in the brain that alter a person’s ability to process information and understand others.
-Some of these changes, such as lack of empathy or increased impulsiveness, can result in feeling angry more frequently.
+• Cognitive changes.
+A stroke may cause changes in the brain that alter a person’s ability to process information and understand others.
+Some of these changes, such as lack of empathy or increased impulsivity, can result in frequent feelings of anger.

 When anger after stroke becomes extreme, it can result in aggressive behavior after stroke, which should be taken seriously.
 If you or a loved one are a victim of domestic violence, it is critical to take action to protect yourself by calling the domestic abuse hotline in your area.
 In the United States, that number is 1-800-799-7233.